ComputationalThermodynamics/MAGEMin/README.md

 4) After this you are ready to get started, for example by pushing the `Start new computation` button.

 **Julia interface**
-To make it eaier to interface MAGEMin with other (geodynamic) codes, we provide a julia interface to the MAGEMin C library, with which you can perform pointwise calculations
+To make it easier to interface MAGEMin with other (geodynamic) codes, we provide a julia interface to the MAGEMin C library, with which you can perform pointwise calculations.
 First, install the `MAGEMin_C` package with:
 ```julia
 julia> ]